 - Must have advanced to candidacy - No longer require university facilities including lab space.
-(You can buy library access, ARC privileges, and SHIP health insurance) - Cannot use faculty time other than the time involved in the final reading of the thesis or dissertation or in holding the M.S. comprehensive exam - Cannot receive a fellowship or financial aid
+(You can buy library access, ARC privileges, and SHIP health insurance) - Cannot use faculty time other than the time involved in the final reading of the thesis or dissertation or in holding the MS comprehensive exam - Cannot receive a fellowship or financial aid

 Filing fee applications are available in the Graduate Studies office.
-There is more information on the form and online in the Graduate Studies Web site https://grad.ucdavis.edu/filing-fee.
-The form requires the signature of your Graduate Faculty Advisor and the chair of your thesis/dissertation committee (for M.S.
-Plan I and Ph.D. candidates).
+There is more information on the form and online on the Graduate Studies website https://grad.ucdavis.edu/filing-fee.
+The form requires the signature of your Graduate Faculty Advisor and the chair of your thesis/dissertation committee (for MS Plan I and PhD candidates).
 The fee must be paid before Graduate Studies will process the form.

-You must either be registered or on filing fee when you submit your dissertation or thesis or take your M.S. comprehensive exam.
+You must either be registered or on filing fee when you submit your dissertation or thesis or take your MS comprehensive exam.